davidnixon/sbw2csv/README.md

 Incidentally, you can build the command line utility locally like this:

+**Build**
 ```sh
 cd cli
 cmake -S . -Bbuild
 cmake --build build/
 ```

-That works great for me on Ubunto 20 but likely needs updats for OSX and Windows.
+That works great for me on Ubuntu 20 but likely needs updates for OSX and Windows.
 LMK if you make changes and I'll merge them in.

 ### Deploying the Services